 - Rooftop Cargo

 - Tent…only necessary if you’ll be camping.
-(I also always bring my sleeping pad camping, too.)
+(I also always bring a sleeping pad camping, too.)

 Your road trip list of things to bring is the key to a successful trip.
 Being prepared means being able to handle any number of situations without them getting in the way of your road trip travel plans.